June 9th - 24th, 2017

 Wednesday, June 14 & Wednesday, June 21 @ 2:00 in Zech Hall

-· Schools of Thought, a workshop-to-performance piece for seniors, by Teresa McElhinny – directed by Teresa McElhinny
+· Schools of Thought, a workshop-to-performance piece, by Teresa McElhinny – directed by Teresa McElhinny

 Is point of view something we shop for...or intrinsic to our being?
 With so many philosophies competing for our allegiance, how do we choose where we belong?
 Teresa McElhinny crafts a piece inspired by seniors carrying lifetimes of experience with shifting points of view.